-What that means at this point is that we are screening clients rigorously to make sure we stay in line with the Government regulations:
+We are screening clients rigorously to make sure we stay in line with the Government regulations.

-CMTO’s COVID-19 Pandemic – Practice Guidance for Massage Therapists has been prepared based on Ministry of Health and Public Health Ontario information and resources, in collaboration with other healthcare regulators.
+COVID-19 Practice Guidance for Massage Therapists has been prepared based on the Ministry of Health and Public Health Ontario information and resources, in collaboration with other healthcare regulators.

 What does this mean?

 In-person Massage therapy treatment should only be provided when the anticipated benefits of treatment outweigh the risks to the client and the RMT.
 Massage Therapy treatment is considered essential when the clients overall health or function would considerably decline if treatments where not provided (ie lead to hospitalization or other serious health consequences)